Vazhempuram

-Vazhempuram is a location in Karakurussi Grama Panchayath in Palakkad district of Kerala.
+Vazhempuram is a location in Karakurissi Grama Panchayath in Palakkad district of Kerala.

 Location

 Vazhempuram is approximately 2 km from the National Highway 966.
 It is a rural area.
 It is around 32 km from the district headquarters.
-Vazhempuram comes under the Karakurussi village with PINcode 678595.
-Karakurussi Gramapanchayth, Govt Ayurveda Dispensary, Karakurussi Cooperative Bank etc. are located at Vazhempuram.
+Vazhempuram comes under the Karakurissi village with PIN code 678595.
+Karakurussi Grama panchayt, Govt Ayurveda Dispensary, Karakurussi Cooperative Bank etc. are located at Vazhempuram.
 Kanjirapuzha dam, one of the major tourist locations in the district is situated just 13 km from here.
+It is one of the 85 gram panchayats in Palakkad district.

 Nomenclature

 The name Vazhempuram consists of two parts: 'Vazha' means plantain and 'puram' means town in Malayalam.